Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ```

 Great, we have the tasks and the dag created.
-But how do we define the task dependancies?
+But how do we define the task dependencies?
 Which tasks should run first?

-If you are familiar with Apache Airflow, you might know how we can use `>>` operator to define task dependancy.
+If you are familiar with Apache Airflow, you might know how we can use `>>` operator to define task dependency.
 If not, let's understand the flow.

 Here is how we define the order of execution of the tasks in our dag: